 Being a pet parent comes with a lot of responsibility; our fur babies are like our family members and we naturally want to protect them from harm.
 Dogs need a lot of attention and physical activity, so you should only commit to adopting one if you are ready for that.
 You will need to walk your pooch regularly, but walking a dog is much more than just putting on a leash and heading out.
-You should not go out unprepared – so here are a few tips for dog safety in the great outdoors.
+You should not go out unprepared – so here are a few dog tips and training for safety in the great outdoors.

 1. Always use a collar and a leash